 Town of Stockton Zoning Ordinance

 The Town of Stockton 2007 zoning ordinance includes six districts: Residential, Agricultural Residential, Agricultural, Business, Industrial, and Lakeside Districts.
 These districts regulate uses allowed by right, special use permits, no permit required or use not allowed.
 The permitted special use requires a hearing.
+There are no turbines proposed in the Town of Stockton.
 All of the Project infrastructure, which is limited to the point of interconnect substation and the western portion of the 115 kilovolt (kV) generator lead line (i.e. no wind turbines or wind measurement towers), are located within the Agricultural (A) districts or Agricultural Residential (AR) Zoning Districts. §403, Article XVI of the Stockton zoning ordinance presents an appended article on the standards, maintenance, exemptions and violations/penalties for WECS (Town of Stockton,2007).
 According to Section 407 Land Use Matrix of the Town of Stockton Zoning Regulations, uses related to utilities are allowed by right in the A and AR districts and uses related to wind energy are allowed in the A and AR districts upon the issuance of a special use permit.
 The Zoning Board of Appeals requires a special use permit including a site plan and full State Environmental Quality Review Act Form (SEQR EAF).

 Local Municipal Tax Base and Budgets